FairgateLabs/rust-bitvmx-broker/README.md

 - ✅ **Allow list**: which identities may connect, pinned to an IP.
 - 🗺️ **Routing table**: which identity may send to which, with wildcards.
 - 💾 **Persistent queues**: outgoing, incoming, and dead letter queues survive a restart, backed by `rust-bitvmx-storage-backend`.
-- 🔁 **Automatic retries**: undelivered messages are retried with a growing delay and land in the dead letter queue once their attempts run out.
+- 🔁 **Automatic peer retries**: undelivered peer messages are retried with a growing delay and land in the dead letter queue once their attempts run out.
 - ⏱️ **Rate limiting** per sender, plus caps on message size and queue depth.
 - 🧭 **Error severity**: every error reports whether it is fatal, so a refused message does not have to stop a process.